 If you're a beginner and would like some advice on local and family history research why not download our fact sheets on Parish Registers and Deed Titles, click here to download documents

-The research room is available during opening hours
+The research room is available

 The Museum provides a limited postal research service into the parish registers at a charge of £20.00 per hour, this money is used exclusively for the conservation of the parish registers and other archives.

 The Museum offers a service for postal enquiries into the archives (including photographs and maps) - a simple enquiry, taking no longer than 10 minutes is free, but after that any time spent is charged at £20.00 per hour.